telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 This section also describes the `MongoCommonRegister` and `MongoCommonUpdate` modules which provide common functionality highly coupled with several other request processing modules.
 In particular:

-* `MongoCommonRegister` provides common functionality for the `mongoRegisterContext` and `mongoNotifyContextAvailability` modules.
+* `MongoCommonRegister` provides common functionality for the `mongoRegisterContext` modules.
 * `MongoCommonUpdate` provides common functionality for the `mongoUpdateContext` and `mongoNotifyContext` modules.

 [Top](#top)